makma/fingerprintjs.com/content/blog/the-beginner’s-guide-to-browser-fingerprinting-for-fraud-detection.md

   ctaUrl: https://try.fingerprintjs.com/en-us/oss-vs-pro-comparison-pdf
   openCtaNewTab: true
 ---
-**Fraud looms on the minds of development teams for any website, but fraud prevention doesn’t have to be all-consuming, or even expensive.** With a highly accurate identifier it becomes much easier for developers to triage suspicious traffic and restrict access to users attempting to hack into accounts, make fraudulent purchases or simply spam your website.
-The key to identifying those most likely to commit fraud is either by past activity, or by associating specific patterns of use with a higher likelihood of fraudulence.
+**Fraud looms on the minds of development teams for any website, but fraud prevention doesn't have to be all-consuming or expensive.** With a highly accurate identifier, it becomes much easier for developers to triage suspicious traffic and restrict access to users attempting to hack into accounts, make fraudulent purchases or spam your website.
+The key to identifying those most likely to commit fraud is either by past activity or by associating specific use patterns with a higher likelihood of fraudulence.

+### What is Browser Fingerprinting?

-Browser fingerprinting technologies are a cornerstone technology for developer-led fraud prevention that cuts through spoofing attempts to accurately identify users, and it can do this without requiring additional permissions from the user.
-Our open source [browser fingerprinting library](https://github.com/fingerprintjs/fingerprintjs) has over 16K stars on Github and is used by 8,000+ websites, including 12% of the top 500 by traffic.
-Fingerprinting techniques on their own have been found to be over [90% accurate](https://arstechnica.com/information-technology/2017/02/now-sites-can-fingerprint-you-online-even-when-you-use-multiple-browsers/) in correctly identifying a unique user in the browser, and when used in conjunction with usage history, fuzzy matching, and probability engines, this accuracy can be further improved.
+Browser fingerprinting technologies are a cornerstone for developer-led fraud prevention that cuts through spoofing attempts to identify users accurately.
+Moreover, it can do this without requiring additional permissions from the user. \
+Our open-source [browser fingerprinting library](https://github.com/fingerprintjs/fingerprintjs) has over 16K stars on Github and is used by 8,000+ websites, including 12% of the top 500 by traffic.
+Fingerprinting techniques on their own are over [90% accurate](https://arstechnica.com/information-technology/2017/02/now-sites-can-fingerprint-you-online-even-when-you-use-multiple-browsers/) in correctly identifying a unique user in the browser.
+This accuracy can be further improved when used in conjunction with usage history, fuzzy matching, and probability engines.

 ## How Fingerprinting Works

 #### Identifying a Vehicle

-Here’s an analogy: let’s say you’re a detective in a large city trying to find one specific car suspected of being a bank robber’s getaway vehicle, as captured by a security camera.
-To find this car your plan is to go to a busy intersection and take note of all the details of passing cars until you find one that matches the vehicle on the security camera.
-Ideally, you would like to be able to uniquely identify the car, such that only one vehicle in the city matches your description, otherwise you’ll have to question multiple drivers.
+Here's an analogy: let's say you're a detective in a large city trying to find one specific car suspected of being a bank robber's getaway, as captured by a security camera.
+To find this car, you plan to go to a busy intersection and note all the details of passing cars until you find one that matches the vehicle on the security camera.
+Ideally, you would like to uniquely identify the car such that only one vehicle in the city fits your description.
+Otherwise, you'll have to question multiple drivers.

-If the security camera caught some basic details (or signals) about the car, you’ll be able to narrow your search considerably:
+If the security camera caught some basic details (or signals) about the car, you'd be able to narrow your search considerably:

 * Color (red)
 * Manufacturer (Ford)